LeTDKhoa/LeTDKhoa/README.md

 - 👋 Hi, I’m @LeTDKhoa.
 You can call me Le Khoa.
 - 👀 I’m interested in Mobile App/Game, Web and Software Dev
-- 🌱 I’m currently learning Flutter and Rust
+- 🌱 I’m currently learning Flutter, Python and GraphDB
 - 💬 Ask me about ... anything
 - 📫 How to reach me: letrandangkhoa@gmail.com